Research

 The Calhoun Critical Zone Observatory

 A team of investigators from multiple universities and led by Duke University’s Dr. Daniel Richter developed the NSF-funded Critical Zone Observatory at the Calhoun Experimental Forest in Union, South Carolina.
 As of late 2021, funding ceased.
 However, we continue to analyze data obtained from these efforts, and our knowledge continues to develop.
 We study the extent to which former land use continues to influence current ecosystem functioning, integrating both human and natural forcings.
 The Billings lab leads KU’s contribution to the project.
-We focus on biogeochemical legacies of disturbance evident in Calhoun’s recovering forests by contrasting root abundance and subsoil carbon and nutrient fluxes in recently disturbed landscapes, recovering forests, and old-growth reference sites.
-The work puts current roots and soil carbon and nutrient fluxes into a context of centuries-old ecological change and contemporary climate change.
+We focus on biogeochemical legacies of disturbance evident in Calhoun’s recovering forests by contrasting root abundance and subsoil organic carbon and gas fluxes in recently disturbed landscapes, recovering forests, and old-growth reference sites.
+The work puts current roots and soil carbon into a context of centuries-old ecological change and contemporary climate change.
 Our efforts are relevant around the globe, given the intensity of agricultural land use, associated accelerated erosion, and the frequency of abandonment in many regions.
 This work was funded by NSF grant EAR-1331846.

 The Influence of Climate Change on Soil Organic Carbon Decomposition and Formation in Boreal Forests

 Given the large reservoir of soil organic carbon compounds in boreal forests, it is important to learn about the microbial processes governing their transformations.
 In collaboration with scientists in the Canadian Forest Service and Dr. Susan Ziegler at Memorial University of Newfoundland, we are exploring the transformations of carboniferous compounds in soil profiles along a climate transect of balsam fir forests in Newfoundland.
 We work along the Newfoundland Labrador Boreal Ecosystem Latitudinal Transect (NL-BELT), seeking to understand how climate influences the formation and transformations of soil organic carbon compounds.
-Publications from this work are available in Soil Biology and Biochemistry, Biogeochemistry, Frontiers in Earth Science, Soil, and Journal of Geophysical Research – Biogeosciences.
+Publications from this work are available in Soil Biology and Biochemistry, BiogeochemistryFrontiers in Earth Science, Soil, and Journal of Geophysical Research – Biogeosciences.
 This work was funded by the Humber River Basin Project, a consortium of funding agencies in Canada including the Canadian Forest Service and Newfoundland and Labrador’s Forestry Office.

 Modeling Soil Erosion as a Carbon Source or Sink